anirvanchowdhury/anirvanchowdhury.github.io/research.md

 * Do Gram Panchayats Get Their Money?
 A Case Study of Gram Panchayat Fund Flows in Birbhum District, West Bengal (with [Ambrish Dongre](https://www.iima.ac.in/web/faculty/faculty-profiles/ambrish-dongre) and [Yamini Aiyar](http://www.cprindia.org/people/yamini-aiyar)) in _Decentralisation, Governance and Development: An Indian Perspective_.
 2017.
 Orient Black Swan.

 #### Working papers
-* Voter information campaigns and political accountability: Cumulative findings from a preregistered meta-analysis of coordinated trials (with [EGAP Metaketa I team](http://egap.org/metaketa/metaketa-information-and-accountability))
+* Voter information campaigns and political accountability: Cumulative findings from a preregistered meta-analysis of coordinated trials (with [EGAP Metaketa I team](http://egap.org/metaketa/metaketa-information-and-accountability)).
+	* Revise and resubmit at _Science Advances_

 * Partisan vs Policy Bias: An Experiment on News Credibility in India